Dani-Gordon/Breakout/README.md

 The game has been deployed with GitHub Pages: [CLICK HERE TO PLAY!
 PSA: It's addictive!](https://dani-gordon.github.io/Breakout/)

 # Goal and Timeframe
-To build a functioning browser game with pure JavaScript in 8 days.
+To build a functioning browser game with pure JavaScript in 8 days - solo project.

 # The Rules of Discoball Engagement